 For academics: research design to study the gender dimension in financial markets

-This page explain how academics could use our research design to study the gender dimension in financial markets.
+This page explains how academics could use our research design to study the gender dimension in financial markets.
 With the SimTrade market simulations used in the experiments, you can get relevant data about the behavior of market participants such as trading behavior, learning behavior, profile, etc.

 To test the hypothesis that the market is ‘gendered’, we design a simulation-based lab experiment where participants trade their portfolio (cash and stocks) on a company and react to the news flow, which is a series of events about the company that may unfold during the day.
 Among these events, the focus of this research is on the following gender-related event: the announcement of the next CEO, who in the simulations, may be either a man or a woman.
 By randomizing the CEO gender at the launch of the simulation, following the CEO announcement, we can identify the participants’ trading reactions according to the CEO gender.
 The participants’ trading decision to buy or sell stocks signals their beliefs or expectations regarding the new CEO’s impact on future firm performance.